Alumni Relations Office

 Becky is a 2012 graduate in the instrumental music department where she majored in violin.
 While at Charter Arts (formerly LVPA), Becky was a part of the National Honor Society and was treasurer her senior year.
 She often tutored during lunches through NHS, as well as helping to serve as a TA and helper to some of the underclassmen music theory classes.
 She was on Honor Roll every semester and earned both the Donely Award for Excellence and the Cohen & Feeley Best of the Best awards her senior year.

-Upon graduating in May, Becky will be continuing her education at Stevens Institute of Technology where she was accepted into the Masters of Science in Financial Engineering program where she plans on concentrating in the field of risk analysis and regulations.
+After graduating from Wilkes in 2016, Becky went on to continue her education at Stevens Institute of Technology where she was accepted into the Masters of Science in Financial Engineering program where she plans on concentrating in the field of risk analysis and regulations.
 She was accepted to Stevens in December of her senior year which was very early to hear from graduate school!
-She will continue to be playing and has already been accepted into Steven’s orchestra as well!
+She was also accepted into Steven’s orchestra as well!